-The first classification of plants is the non-vascular plants; As their name implies, nonvascular plants lack vascular tissues that can help them transport water and nutrients.
-Nonvascular plants are considered to be the earliest living plants in the planet.
+The first classification of plants is the non-vascular plants; As their name implies, non-vascular plants lack vascular tissues that can help them transport water and nutrients.
+Non-vascular plants are considered to be the earliest living plants on the planet.
 However, fossils have not been found because these types of plants fossilized poorly.
-The most common non-vascular plants include the members of the Phylum Bryophyta and is described below.
+The most common non-vascular plants include the Phylum Bryophyta members and are described below.

 - Despite lacking some essential plant organs, bryophytes play an important role in minimizing erosion along bodies of water, carrying out water and nutrient cycling in forests, and regulating temperature in permafrost.
 Also see the biological weathering article.

 - Regarding habitats and physical structures, bryophytes are related to lichens (symbiotic relationship between a fungus and algae).
 For instance, both of them utilize the moisture in the environment to transport minerals and nutrients.